-Watch video: North Korea Popular Destinations
+Watch video: You Should Travel to North Korea

 But who would have thought the country which has an area of 120, 540 square kilometers has a tourist attraction that is no less interesting than other countries, the country led by Kim Jong Un.
 This country is also famous for its super strict legal system and arguably closes themselves from the outside world.
 There have been many real cases if they really closed all kinds of information.

 Both South and North Korea are precisely located on the Korean peninsula of Northeast Asia.
 Whereas in the northwest the Amnok Yalu river is separated from the People’s Republic of China, for the northeast the Duman river is separated from China and Russia.
+North Korea map Google Earth.

 The south and west are lowlands and river areas.
 While the eastern and northern part of it is a series of mountains on the Daegu Baekdu mountain range.
 It is this geographical location that makes Korea’s natural attractions so prominent with its diversity of beauty.